 Excellent for chicken

-The frozen chicken was roasted to perfection.
-The skin was crisp and golden brown and the flesh juicy and tender.
+The frozen chicken was roasted beautifully – the skin was crisp and golden brown, and the flesh juicy and tender.
 The only downside was that the times given in the recipe book and reference guide were inaccurate and contradictory.
 In our first frozen chicken test the temperature and time specified in the reference guide were far too hot and too long, so the chicken burnt.
 However, following the recipe book we got an excellent result, but it needed an extra 30 minutes to cook from frozen (a total of one hour 45 minutes).
-We also had to shield the wings and legs so they did not burn.
+We also had to shield the wings and legs so they didn't burn.

-We also got excellent results for roasting a roast chicken straight from the fridge, along with potatoes.
-We couldn’t fit the potatoes in a layer above the chicken, but they fitted well around it.
-For larger foods and layered cooking you’ll need the extender ring that raises the lid and element, available at extra cost, otherwise the food on the top layer will be too close to the element and may burn.
+We also got excellent results roasting a chicken straight from the fridge, along with potatoes.
+We couldn't fit the potatoes in a layer above the chicken, but they fitted well around it.
+For larger foods and layered cooking you’ll need the extender ring that raises the lid and element, available at extra cost, otherwise the food on the top layer will be too close to the element and will likely burn.

 Not so great for pizza

-The recipe book and quick reference guide are confusing as they do not provide enough detail, weights are in pounds and the times and temperatures are contradictory.
-However, as with most cooking appliances, with a bit of trial and error you can work out how to get better results.
+Instructions: The recipe book and quick reference guide are confusing as they don't provide enough detail, weights are Imperial measurements, and the times and temperatures are contradictory.
+However, as with most cooking appliances, a bit of trial and error can get you better results.